Godzilla x Kong: The New Empire: Post-production

 The film's visual effects were supervised by Alessandro Ongaro.
 Wingard confirmed that Mothra's inclusion was always part of the plan.
 However, Legendary did not have the rights to Mothra by the time that post-production began and used a placeholder character named "Phosphera" until the rights were secured.
 Wingard also refuted rumors that Phosphera was replaced with Mothra due to poor testing, iterating that Mothra was included as far back as the first draft.

 Scanline VFX did the opening scene with Kong being chased by "Wart-Dogs" - which were likened to wolves and African wild dogs, with "the twitchy, unpredictable energy of a hyena - and the climactic fights in both Egypt and Rio, along with the mechanical glove worn by Kong.
 DNEG handled many scenes with Godzilla and Kong in the surface, along with the Hollow World's jungles and the Iwi's crystal pyramid.

 Wētā FX did the Hollow Earth, its giant apes - that added up to 130 in the scenes on Skar King's lair - and Shimo.
 Skar King was designed as a long and skinny orangutan to enhance his contrast to Kong, with supervisor Kevin Smith summing up with "Kong is Mike Tyson, but Skar King is a little shifty and more graceful".
 His long arms required motion capture to be performed adding extensions and prosthetics to the performers.
 His weapon built out of spines was described as particularly complex, featuring "108 or 110 vertebrae, plus the jaw handle and the thing at the end".
 Shimo was noted as an attempt at "a fine balance between creating something beautiful but also menacing at the same time" that would move in a cat-like manner, "not super brutal like Godzilla would be".
-Its ice breath had up to 30 layers of effects, including frozen vapor and ice shards.
+Her ice breath had up to 30 layers of effects, including frozen vapor and ice shards.

 Wingard told the crew to not worry too much about scale and relative speed so the monsters could still move quickly, with one of the adaptations being changing the gravity and speed of the water simulations.
 The rendering was done in 5K resolution given the film was shot with wide anamorphic lenses.